Billy Cannon Jr.

-Early years
+Early life

 Cannon attended Broadmoor High School where he lettered in four sports.
 In baseball, he played shortstop and was a two-time All-State and an All-American selection.
 In football he played quarterback, running back, safety, special teams and even kicked a few times.
 In his senior year, he received All-State and All-American honors, while helping his team to an undefeated regular season.

 On Halloween night in 1979, he returned a punt against Istrouma (his father's alma mater) 89 yards for a touchdown and a 20–18 win, exactly 20 years after his father had his famous 89 yard punt return for Louisiana State University to beat Ole Miss 7–3.

-As an 18-year-old senior with ability and a marquee name, he was a probable first-round draft choice in the 1980 Major League Baseball Draft as a shortstop/outfielder.
+As an 18-year-old senior with ability and a marquee name, he was a probable first-round draft choice in the 1980 Major League Baseball draft as a shortstop/outfielder.
 His father had previously sent telegrams to all major league teams advising not to invest a draft selection on his son, because he was going to attend college.
 After the New York Yankees drafted him in the third round, teams filed grievances citing that they were misled by the telegrams, while there were secret meetings with the Yankees to negotiate a contract agreement.
 Then baseball commissioner Bowie Kuhn vetoed the contract, forfeited the Yankees draft pick and called for a special draft to be held for his rights.
 The Cleveland Indians selected Cannon in the special draft.